adonisjs/v5-docs/content/guides/auth/social.md

 :::warning

 If you want to customize the Discord driver, it require to have the `identify` scope present to work properly.
-You can find more informations about it [here](https://discord.com/developers/docs/resources/user#get-current-user).
+You can find more information about it [here](https://discord.com/developers/docs/resources/user#get-current-user).

 :::